Call us: 0161 832 4451

 Can Xero handle Gift Aid claims?

-Xero tracks Gift Aid eligible donations through tracking flags and contact tags but doesn’t file the R68 directly.
-For low volumes, your accountant prepares the quarterly Gift Aid claim from a Xero report.
-For higher volumes (above about £5,000 a quarter) integrate a donor CRM like Donorfy, Beacon or Salesforce Nonprofit Cloud which files the claim and syncs the donation back to Xero.
+Xero tracks Gift Aid eligible donations through tracking flags and contact tags but doesn’t file the R68 directly with HMRC.
+For low volumes, your accountant prepares the quarterly Gift Aid claim from a Xero report and files it via HMRC’s Charities Online service.
+For higher volumes (above about £5,000 a quarter), integrate a donor CRM like Donorfy, Beacon or Salesforce Nonprofit Cloud which files the claim and syncs the donation back to Xero.

 How do I track restricted funds in Xero?

 Set up a tracking category called “Fund” with options for each restricted purpose (Youth Project, Building Fund, Hardship Grants) plus Unrestricted General.
 Tag every transaction with the right fund.
 Run Profit and Loss by Tracking Category for a SoFA-style report and Balance Sheet by Tracking Category for fund balances.
-Carry forward balances are visible at year-end.
+Carry-forward balances are visible at year-end so a partially spent restricted grant shows up in next year’s opening position.

 Does my charity need an audit?

-From 2026 in England and Wales, a charity needs an audit if income exceeds £1m, or if gross assets are above £3.26m and income above £250,000.
+From 2026 in England and Wales, a charity needs a statutory audit if income exceeds £1m, or if gross assets are above £3.26m and income above £250,000.
 Below that, an independent examination is sufficient down to £25,000 income.
 Below £25,000 the Charity Commission doesn’t require external scrutiny, though your governing document might.
-Charitable companies also follow Companies Act audit rules.
+Charitable companies also follow Companies Act audit rules (turnover above £10.2m, balance sheet above £5.1m, more than 50 employees; meet two and an audit is required).

 What is the Charities SORP?

 The Statement of Recommended Practice for charities, published by the Charity Commission and OSCR.
 It sets the format of charity accounts, the SoFA structure, the trustees’ annual report content, and the disclosure rules.
 Most charities follow the FRS 102 SORP; very small charities can use the FRSSE SORP variant.
-New SORP guidance for FRS 102’s 2026 amendments is being rolled out for accounting periods beginning on or after 1 January 2026.
+New SORP guidance reflecting FRS 102’s 2026 amendments is being rolled out for accounting periods beginning on or after 1 January 2026.
+The full text is published at charitysorp.org.

 We’re a Xero Gold Partner and the cloud accounting arm of Jack Ross Chartered Accountants (est. 1948).
-We set Xero up for UK charities, configure fund tracking, run monthly bookkeeping, prepare SORP accounts, file Gift Aid claims and act as independent examiner or audit-liaison accountant as needed.
+We help UK charities pick the right charity accounting software for their size and fund complexity, set Xero up where it’s the right answer, configure fund tracking, run monthly bookkeeping, prepare SORP accounts, file Gift Aid claims and act as independent examiner or audit-liaison accountant as needed.
 Fixed monthly fees from £200.
-Request a callback or call 0161 832 4451.
+Speak to a Xero charity specialist: fill in the form below, get in touch with our team, or call us on 0161 832 4451.
 For a deeper case study on charity sector work, see our Xero for non-profits write-up.

 Call now Free consultation